Recently, #Strella Social Media implemented an intra-team program to reinforce our company’s four core values:

 At a basic level, attention to detail is the detail that makes your service or client experience excellent versus good, average, or worthless.

 Think about your favorite hotel experience.
-The company probably considered every detail from start to finish — from the outdoor landscaping to the foyer furnishings and from the soaps in your bathroom to the branded scent in your sheets.
+The company probably considered every detail from start to finish — from the outdoor landscaping to getting regular lawn maintenance for business and from the soaps in your bathroom to the branded scent in your sheets.
 Detail and consistency are what make all brands distinct and memorable, which is crucial for customer loyalty and team cohesion.

 However, I remember all the details were there at one hotel, except for one crucial element — there was no air conditioning in the height of a heatwave.
 What could have been a great stay was soured by the fact that we couldn't sleep and had no respite from the 110 degrees Fahrenheit weather.
 It impacted our mood throughout the trip and our memory of it after.